AkuraDiary/sigma_ciphers_cryptograms/CONTRIBUTING.md

     print(a.decode("your_test_text"))
 ```
 and it should compatible with uppercase, lowercase, and symbols
+and dont forget to put it on right directory

 - Step 5: Save your changes and commit your changes with proper message.